easybuilders/easybuild-docs/docs/writing-easyconfig-files.md

 Then run the script again to honor Python packages from that dependency and its dependencies.
 Repeat until none of the remaining packages displayed are in any easyconfig and/or unique enough to the specific software that an own easyconfig would be useful.
 Those can then be added to the `ext_list` of the easyconfig.
+More information about that script can be found at the top of the script file and via `findPythonDeps.py --help`.

 Also keep in mind that changing the version of the software and/or the toolchain might reveal new bugs or incompatibilities.
 Some can be fixed or worked around by patches, often even with help from the maintainers of the software.